Nicolasshang/Latin-Honors-Project/README.md

 # Latin-Honors-Project

-A quick thing we dececided to do for a school project.
+A quick thing we decided to do for a school project.

 Anyways, this project uses the CLTK (Classical Language Toolkit), which is developed by the authors of this publication (https://aclanthology.org/2021.acl-demo.3):